GistScore: Learning Better Representations for In-Context Example Selection with Gist Bottlenecks: Abstract

 \section{Abstract}

-Large language models (LLMs) have the ability to perform in-context learning (ICL) of new tasks by conditioning on prompts comprising a few task examples.
-This work studies the problem of selecting the best examples given a candidate pool to improve ICL performance on given a test input.
-Existing approaches either require training with feedback from a much larger LLM or are computationally expensive.
-We propose a novel metric, \emph{GistScore}, based on \emph{Example Gisting}, a novel approach for training example retrievers for ICL using an attention bottleneck via Gisting, a recent technique for compressing task instructions.
-To tradeoff performance with ease of use, we experiment with both fine-tuning gist models on each dataset and multi-task training a single model on a large collection of datasets.
-On 21 diverse datasets spanning 9 tasks, we show that our fine-tuned models get state-of-the-art ICL performance with 20\% absolute average gain over off-the-shelf retrievers and 7\% over the best prior methods.
-Our multi-task model generalizes well out-of-the-box to new task categories, datasets, and prompt templates with retrieval speeds that are consistently thousands of times faster than the best prior training-free method.
+In-context Learning (ICL) is the ability of Large Language Models (LLMs) to perform new tasks when conditioned on prompts comprising a few task examples.
+However, ICL performance can be critically sensitive to the choice of examples.
+To dynamically select the best examples for every test input, we propose \emph{Example Gisting}, a novel approach for training example encoders through supervised fine-tuning with an attention bottleneck between the inputs and outputs.
+These \emph{gist models} form the basis for \emph{GistScore}, a novel metric for scoring and selecting informative examples.
+Further, we experiment with two variations: (1)~fine-tuning gist models for each dataset and (2)~multi-task training a single model on a large collection of datasets.
+The latter can be used for new tasks out-of-the-box, enabling a training-free ICL pipeline.
+Evaluations with 21 datasets spanning 9 tasks and 8 diverse LLMs show that our fine-tuned models get state-of-the-art ICL performance with over 20\% absolute gain over off-the-shelf retrievers and 5\% over the best prior methods.
+Further, our multi-task model generalizes well to new tasks, datasets, and prompt templates.
+Selection using this model matches or outperforms prior methods while being three orders of magnitude faster than the strongest training-free baseline.\footnote{Code and models available at \url{https://github.com/Shivanshu-Gupta/gist-icl}.}